Tan Wah Piow

-Tan Wah Piow (陳華彪 (陈华彪, Chén Huábiāo)) (born 1948) is a lawyer and a former Singapore student leader, who since 1976 currently lives in political exile in London, UK.
-In 1987, he was accused by the Singapore government of being the alleged mastermind behind the Marxist Conspiracy.
-The Government of Singapore arrested 16 people for their role in an alleged Marxist Conspiracy, which involved plans to overthrow the government to form a Marxist state.
-According to the state media, Tan had been influenced by Marxist ideas since the early 1970s.
-In response, the government revoked his citizenship in 1987.
+Tan Wah Piow (陳華彪 (陈华彪, Chén Huábiāo)) (born 1948) is a Singaporean-born British lawyer and former student leader who has lived in political exile in London, United Kingdom, since 1976.
+In 1987, the Singaporean government accused him of being the mastermind behind Operation Spectrum, an alleged Marxist conspiracy to overthrow the government and establish a Marxist state.
+This operation resulted in the arrest of over two dozen individuals.
+According to state media, Tan had been influenced by Marxist ideology since the early 1970s.
+In response to these allegations, the government revoked his citizenship in 1987.
+He has not returned to Singapore since his departure in 1976.